+*The 2013 values are for the period 1 January 2013 to 30 June 2013.

 The regulatory depreciation for the previous access arrangement period is shown in Table 3.2 after adjusting for the impacts of inflation.

 Table 3.2 – Outturn depreciation and indexation over the earlier access arrangement period